 Rate Case Visualization Tool

 This infographic tool is designed to help utility staff present key financial and operational information to the water utility board during a rate review.
-Contact us to use this tool.
+The tool is available for download by members of the Water Research Foundation on their website.

 Evaluating Loans and Grants